Xi announces USD 500 mln for livelihood projects in Central Asian Countries | Headlines

 - China

-Chinese President Xi Jinping on Tuesday announced USD 500 million assistance to support the livelihood programs in five Central Asian Countries and expressed Beijing's opposition to colour revolutions "fomented" from outside.
+Chinese President Xi Jinping on Tuesday announced a USD 500 million assistance to support the livelihood programmes in five Central Asian Countries and expressed Beijing's opposition to colour revolutions ''fomented from outside'' under the pretext of human rights.

 Xi along with five Central Asian countries, namely Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan held a summit via video link on Tuesday to commemorate the 30th anniversary of the establishment of diplomatic relations with China.